MysteryPancake/Houdini-OpenCL/README.md

 OpenCL is painful to use and it's easy to cause memory leaks and crash Houdini if you don't know programming.
 For this reason, you should only use OpenCL when absolutely necessary.

-OpenCL is intended for low-level data processing, so it's missing high-level functions like `intersect()` and `xyzdist()` [(though I'm working on this)](https://github.com/MysteryPancake/Houdini-Fun/blob/main/Primuv_Xyzdist.md).
+It's is intended for low-level data processing, so it's missing high-level functions like `intersect()` and `xyzdist()` [(though I'm working on this)](https://github.com/MysteryPancake/Houdini-Fun/blob/main/Primuv_Xyzdist.md).
 It only supports basic operations like reads, writes and math.

 It often requires writing tons of tedious boilerplate code, though this is improved by [@-bindings](#-bindings-at-bindings).
 It barely supports matrices, requiring `matrix.h` for basic matrix operations.